Do you speak Spanish? Check out our Spanish-language resources and financial tools

 Home and Auto Buying Power

 Our Spanish-language mortgage-related tools and resources can be helpful for those preparing to buy a home.
-If you’re or , our resources are designed to help you make a well-informed decision so you get the best loan for you and your family for the house of your dreams.
+If you’re ready to buy a home or shopping for a mortgage , our resources are designed to help you make a well-informed decision so you get the best loan for you and your family for the house of your dreams.
 When shopping around for a mortgage, make sure to check your credit report and be sure you understand your credit score.
 If your credit is not where you want it to be, you can learn how to rebuild your credit.
 And if you’re in need of a car, listen to a Spanish-language audio recording about shopping for your auto loan or read about comparing loan offers.

 On the other end of the age spectrum, people nearing retirement may be interested in specialized planning tools available in Spanish.
 Another important resource, Money Smart for Older Adults is designed to help older adults, family caregivers and others prevent, recognize, and report financial exploitation.
 If you should find yourself caring for an older adult, our Managing Someone Else’s Money guides can help you navigate your role as a financial caregiver.